St. Andrew's Episcopal School (Austin, Texas): Academics

-As part of the academic requirements for graduating Upper School, students must complete a "Junior Experience," described on the school website as "two weeks in a 'dramatically different environment,'" and a Senior Project, undertaken in May of the student's senior year.
+As part of the academic requirements for graduating Upper School, students must complete a "Junior Experience", described on the school website as "two weeks in a 'dramatically different environment,'" and a Senior Project, undertaken in May of the student's senior year.
 To satisfy the Junior Experience requirement, the school offers trips every summer to destinations including Spain, Italy, Nepal, Beijing, Romania, France, and New Mexico, though students may also submit independent proposals.

 Since 2009, 21 percent of all St. Andrew's graduates were National Merit Commended Students and 32 percent were Advanced Placement Scholars.
 The average SAT scores of the Class of 2015 were 639 (Critical Reading), 637 (Mathematics), and 637 (Writing).

 Fine arts

 St. Andrew's offers a variety of performing opportunities at St. Andrew's, including choir, drama, and various musical ensembles.
 At the Upper School, Visual Arts, Music Theory, Jazz and Rock Bands, and Choir are offered as Fine Arts courses.
 The Choir has performed at Carnegie Hall in New York City, and the Select Choir has performed at the Washington National Cathedral in Washington, D.C.
 St. Andrew's was also the host of the 2013 ISAS Fine Arts Festival.
+They hosted the ISAS Fine Arts Festival again in 2024.

 Athletics

 St. Andrew's athletic teams compete in the Southwest Preparatory Conference (SPC).
 The Upper School fields teams in football, field hockey, cross country, volleyball, basketball, soccer, swimming and diving, softball, baseball, golf, track and field, tennis, and lacrosse.
 Middle School sports include basketball, cross country, field hockey, football, golf, lacrosse, soccer, tennis, track and field, and volleyball.
 Physical education is required in the Lower School.
+The Upper School has 20+ varsity teams, 31 coaches are Full-Time SAS employees, and 80% + of student body participates on at least one team.

 The softball, lacrosse, and volleyball teams ended their 2010 season ranked #1 in SPC Division II.

+The Lacrosse, Basketball, and Cross country teams ended the 2024 season ranked #1 in the SPC 3A division.